-Explore alignment of info technologies with business; focus on acquisition of business data using info systems; gain meaningful insight on data using analytical tools
+Explore alignment of info technologies with business; focus on the acquisition of business data using info systems; gain meaningful insight on data using analytical tools

-SBI 2005 - Applied Economics (3 Credits)
+SBI 2005 - Applied Economics (3 credits)

 Fulfills ECO 1001.
 Decision making of households, firms and the government with respect to the allocation of scarce resources.
 Topics include supply & demand, nature and characteristics of the U.S. economy, market structures, etc.